 The big question is, will working fewer hours increase productivity?

 Here’s one interesting example.
-Perpetual Guardian, a New Zealand firm which manages trusts, wills, and estates, adopted a 32-hour workweek as part of a temporary experiment.
+Perpetual Guardian, a New Zealand firm that manages trusts, wills, and estates, adopted a 32-hour workweek as part of a temporary experiment.
 During this trial period, they found that generally, their 240 employees were more productive, which they credit to activities such as exercising, cooking, and spending more time with their families.

 What’s the Downside to a Shorter Workweek?